bekk/bekk-christmas/post/kotlin/wip-named-and-default-arguments.md

 prepareChristmasGift("John Doe")
 ```

 Neat!
 Keep in mind that, unless we combine this with Named Arguments, only trailing arguments can be ommited.
-If we wanted to supply the `applyRibbon` and the `applyGiftBow` with arguments other than the default ones, we would also have to give arguments for preceding arguments.
+If we wanted to supply the `applyRibbon` and the `applyGiftBow` with arguments other than the default ones, we would also have to give values for preceding arguments.
 ​
 ## Combining Named and Default Arguments
 ​